 Virginia / West Virginia

-National College of Business & Technology is authorized for operation as a postsecondary educational institution by the Tennessee Higher Education Commission.
-In order to view detailed job placement and graduation information on the programs offered by National College of Business & Technology, please visit www.tn.gov/thec and click on the Authorized Institutions Data button.
+National College is authorized for operation as a postsecondary educational institution by the Tennessee Higher Education Commission.
+In order to view detailed job placement and graduation information on the programs offered by National College, please visit www.tn.gov/thec and click on the Authorized Institutions Data button.

 Credits earned at National College may not transfer to another educational institution.
 Credits earned at another educational institution may not be accepted by National College.
 You should obtain confirmation that National College will accept any credits you have earned at another educational institution before you execute an enrollment contract or agreement.
 You should also contact any educational institutions that you may want to transfer credits earned at National College to determine if such institutions will accept credits earned at National College prior to executing an enrollment contract or agreement.
 The ability to transfer credits from National College to another educational institution may be very limited.
 Your credits may not transfer and you may have to repeat courses previously taken at National College if you enroll in another educational institution.
 You should never assume that credits will transfer to or from any educational institution.
 It is highly recommended and you are advised to make certain that you know the transfer of credit policy of National College and of any other educational institutions you may in the future want to transfer the credits earned at National College before you execute an enrollment contract or agreement.